-The man who Conor McGregor allegedly wanted to attack on the UFC team bus now wants to fight him this year
+The man Conor McGregor is accused of targeting in the UFC bus attack now wants to fight him this year

 - Khabib Nurmagomedov has said he wants to fight Conor McGregor this year.

-- Nurmagomedov was reportedly the target of McGregor’s alleged UFC bus attack earlier this month.
+- Nurmagomedov was said to be the target of an attack on a UFC team bus earlier this month for which McGregor is blamed.

-- An altercation between Nurmagomedov and McGregor’s friend Artem Lobov is reportedly the reason behind the alleged attack.
+- An altercation between Nurmagomedov and McGregor’s friend Artem Lobov has been cited as the reason behind the attack.

 - Nurmagomedov also recently won the vacant UFC lightweight championship title – a belt that once belonged to McGregor.

-- McGregor turned himself into police, was released on a $50,000 bail after appearing in a New York City court, but is due back in the courtroom in June.
+- McGregor turned himself in to the police over the attack and was released on a $50,000 bond after appearing in a New York City court, but he is due back in the courtroom in June.

 - Now Nurmagomedov wants to settle the rivalry in a UFC octagon.